 Any student who, having registered for a course and examination, fails to take the examination shall be deemed to have failed the examination.
-In cases of illness, the candidate shall present to the Office of Graduate Studies and Research, a medical certificate, as proof of illness, signed by the University Health Officer or by any other Medical Practitioner approved for this purpose by the University.
-The student shall send the medical certificate within (7) seven days from the date of that part of the examination in which the performance of the student is affected.
+In cases of illness the candidate shall present to the Office of Graduate Studies and Research, a medical certificate, as proof of illness, signed by the University Health Officer or by any other Medical Practitioner approved for this purpose by the University.
+The student shall send the medical certificate within seven (7) days from the date of that part of the examination in which the performance of the student is affected.

-Students who are encountering difficulties in completing their programme of study should apply for leave of absence.
-Requests for leave of absence should be sent to the Assistant Registrar, Graduate Studies, and Research, indicating the reason for the request.
-Approval of a request for leave of absence is not automatic.
+Students who are encountering difficulties in completing their programme of study should apply for leave of absence or voluntary withdrawal.
+Requests for leave of absence or voluntary withdrawal should be made online through the Student Administration System (SAS) via the Automated Student Request menu option.
+The student must indicate the reason for the request.
+Approval of a request for leave of absence/voluntary withdrawal is not automatic.